LBPUnion/PLRPC/SECURITY.md

 page to report a security concern.
 If your vulnerability is accepted, three things will happen.

 1. The affected version and/or remaining build artifacts containing the vulnerability will be removed
-2. Users will be notified publically of the vulnerability and given remediating instructions
+2. Users will be notified publicly of the vulnerability and given remediating instructions
 3. We will begin working on a patch for the vulnerability ASAP.